 James collects small shiny things and reviews products.
 He does this because he's obsessed with practical gifts.

-One of the most persistent and aesthetically curious cyclical fads of our time, mood rings have delighted, bedazzled, annoyed, and confused people ever since they became popular in the 1970s.
+Mood rings are one of the most persistent and aesthetically curious cyclical fads of our time.
+They have delighted, bedazzled, annoyed, and confused people ever since they became popular in the 1970s.